WalletScrutiny/WalletScrutinyCom/_android/com.hxg.wallet.md

 ---

+## Update 2024-07-24

+There has been no progress in making the app's source code accessible.

-## App Description from Google Play
+## App Description from Google Play 2023-07-09

 > Multiple payment options: WOW EARN supports 100+ payment methods in over 150+ countries/regions worldwide, providing you with great flexibility.
 You can use fiat currency to purchase cryptocurrencies, and WOW EARN collaborates with 10+ well-known companies in the industry such as Binance, Mercuryo, Simplex, making it easy for you to complete transactions.
 >